arvindkkaushal/NyTimes/README.md

   persistence.
   * [Data Binding][11] - Declaratively bind observable data to UI elements.
   * [LiveData][13] - Build data objects that notify views when the underlying database changes.
+  * [Dagger][96] - Automate dependency injection in your app & you don't have to write tedious & error-prone boilerplate code.
   * [ViewModel][17] - Store UI-related data that isn't destroyed on app rotations.
 Easily schedule asynchronous tasks for optimal execution.

 * [UI][30] - Details on why and how to use UI Components in your apps - together or separate
   * [Layout][35] - Lay out widgets using different algorithms.
 * Third party
   * [Rx Java][91] for managing background threads with simplified code and reducing needs for callbacks
   * [Retrofit2][92] for client and server intreaction and callback

 [0]: https://developer.android.com/jetpack/components
 [1]: https://developer.android.com/topic/libraries/support-library/packages#v7-appcompat